-- Students must complete and submit the Letter of Permission Application Form to the Assistant Dean of Students, Heather Cole (heather.cole@queensu.ca) by 28 February for studies in the following fall term and/or winter term.
-The application form is available online on the Queen's Law Portal.
+- 1. Students must complete and submit the Letter of Permission Application Form to the Assistant Dean of Students by 28 February for studies in the following fall term and/or winter term.
+The application form is available from the Student Services Office.
 Students must stipulate each law school to which they are interested in applying in their application. - 2.
-An administrative fee of \$40.00 per application for the preparation and issue of a letter of permission is payable at the time of application.
-A receipt will be issued for the application fee.
-The \$40.00 administrative fee will be refunded to a student for whom Queen's Faculty of Law does not issue a letter of permission. - 3.
 If a student's request for a letter of permission is granted by the Assistant Dean of Students, the student is responsible for completing and submitting the application for admission and supporting documentation as required to the university to which she or he has been granted a letter of permission.
 The university to which a student applies makes the decision as to whether to admit the applicant to their law school for the term specified.